Tips for Celebrating Thanksgiving with Your Dog

 Aside from feasting on one of the most delightful meals of the year, Thanksgiving is a time for families to gather together and enjoy one another's company—and of course that includes our dogs!

 If you are expecting many house guests, you may be tempted to keep your dog in another room.
 However, dogs are social creatures—and they can become stressed if kept away from the action.
 From sharing playtime with your dog to treating them to a special holiday-inspired chew toy, follow these Thanksgiving tips for dogs to enjoy the day's festivities!

 Family IntroductionsIs your dog meeting some of your family members or friends for the first time?
 Not all people are comfortable interacting with a dog they have never met.
 Depending on your dog's age and personality, let your guests know the best way to approach your four-legged buddy.

-Children can run the gamut from being overly excited and possibly aggressive toward your dog to, at the other extreme, being fearful of him.
+Children can especially act differently around dogs; some may be overly excited, or–at the other extreme–fearful of them.
 Be prepared to put everyone at ease, including your dog, for a happy and mutually satisfying experience.

 Dog-Friendly ActivitiesThere are many ways to include your dog in the day's activities.
 Are family members gathered around the television watching the Macy's Thanksgiving Day Parade?
 This is the perfect opportunity for someone to curl up with your pup, which will give your dog some quiet time on a lucky guest's lap.

 Are there any energetic family members throwing a football around in the yard?
 Keep one of our exciting Power Play toys handy!
 These next-level play toys include easy-pickup shapes, fun squeakers, durable canvas tassels, and other unique features that will challenge your dog to play harder than ever before.
 No matter what games you play with your dog, they will help burn off excess energy, and a tired dog is a well-behaved dog.